Try Praising.ai free

 Timing and Wait Time Issues

 "Hi [Name], thank you for sharing your experience.
 I sincerely apologize for the long wait time during your visit.
-You're right that we should have communicated the delay and managed expectations better.
-We've implemented a new system to track wait times and keep customers informed.
+You're right that we should have communicated the delay and managed standards better.
+We've set up a new system to track wait times and keep customers informed.
 I'd love to invite you back to show you the improvements we've made - please contact me at [email].

 • [Your Name], [Title]"